11 Easy Exercises for Ankylosing Spondylitis to Improve Joint Stiffness

 1. First, sit comfortably with your back straight.

-2. Then, slowly bend your neck to the left side and hold for a few seconds before bringing it back to the center.
+2. Then, slowly bend your neck to the left side and hold for a few seconds before bringing it back to the centre.

-1. To do this, simply rotate your neck to the left side and hold for a few seconds before bringing it back to the center.
+1. To do this, simply rotate your neck to the left side and hold for a few seconds before bringing it back to the centre.

-2. Then, rotate your neck to the right side and hold for a few seconds before bringing it back to the center again.
+2. Then, rotate your neck to the right side and hold for a few seconds before bringing it back to the centre again.

 There is a range of shoulder mobility exercises that you can learn by just looking at these figures.